GoogleCloudPlatform/appengine-python-standard/README.md

-# Google App Engine Python 3 Standard Environment API library (beta)
+# Google App Engine Python 3 Standard Environment API library (private preview)

-This is an alpha release of the App Engine SDK for Python 3.
+This is a private preview release of the App Engine SDK for Python 3.
 It provides access to various API endpoints that were previously only available on the Python 2.7 runtime.

+To sign up for the private preview, visit https://docs.google.com/forms/d/e/1FAIpQLSd1hFLA2UFSYwIMxm9ZI3pwigORZBgjJRH0qrnhtE7nvhhRCQ/viewform.

 ## Using the SDK